 The terms of any financing arrangements we enter into may adversely affect the holdings or the rights of our shareholders and the issuance of additional securities, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of our common shares to decline.
 The sale of additional equity or convertible securities also would dilute all of our shareholders.
-For example, we have a Sales Agreement in place with Jefferies and Stifel to sell up to \$50.0 million of our common shares, from time to time, through an "at-the-market" equity offering program under which Jefferies and Stifel will act as sales agents.
-During the year ended December 31, 2018, we raised \$103.2 million, net of commissions paid, but excluding estimated transaction expenses, through a combination of "at-the-market" equity offerings and an underwritten public offering, selling an aggregate of 9,540,000 common shares.
+For example, in November 2019, we entered into the November 2019 sales agreement with Jefferies LLC, or Jefferies, and Stifel, Nicolaus & Company, Incorporated, or Stifel, to sell up to \$50.0 million of our common shares, from time to time, through an "at-the-market" equity offering program under which Jefferies and Stifel acted as sales agents.
+As of January 14, 2020, we had sold an aggregate of 3,252,330 common shares for net proceeds of \$48.8 million, net of commissions paid, but excluding estimated transaction expenses.
+Additionally, in December 2019, pursuant to the terms of our collaboration agreement with Neurocrine Biosciences, we issued 1,408,847 common shares to Neurocrine Biosciences for an aggregate purchase price of \$20.0 million.
 We are also party to an amended and restated loan and security agreement with Silicon Valley Bank pursuant to which we have borrowed an aggregate principal amount of \$15.5 million.
 Our loan pursuant to the amended and restated loan and security agreement is secured by substantially all of our assets except intellectual property and the agreement requires us to comply with various affirmative and negative covenants.
 The incurrence of additional indebtedness would result in increased fixed payment obligations and, potentially, the imposition of additional restrictive covenants.
 Such additional covenants could include limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
-We could also be required to seek funds through arrangements with collaborators or otherwise at an earlier stage than otherwise would be desirable resulting in the loss of rights to some of our product candidates or other unfavorable terms, any of which may hav
+We could also be required to seek funds through arrangements with collaborators or otherwise at an earlier stage than otherwise would be desirable resulting in the loss of rights to some of our product candidates or other unfavorable terms, any of which may have a material adverse effect on our business, operating results and prospects.
+In addition, any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.